 With the help of the camera onboard, the Pelican Drone from Delft also automatically searches for suspicious spots – such as large accumulations of algae.
 The drone then lands on the water and takes a sample.
 It is even planned that the device can also dive under the water surface, for example, to investigate deeper flowing water.
 After taking the sample, the drone flies back to shore and hands it over to a specially designed analyzer of the Dutch startup CytoBuoy.

 Samples are automatically and directly analyzed in a CytoSense, a flow cytometer that scans and photographs algae and other microorganisms.
 Within a few minutes, tens of thousands of organisms are scanned, and thousands are photographed.
 The data is automatically processed and uploaded to an online portal.
 This prevents deterioration of the sample as much as possible.
 Upon return, the drone charges itself in a charging station.

-By combining the amphibious drone with the mobile analyzer, it is possible to monitor waters autonomously and virtually in real-time.
-The use of the drone is also cheaper than every time sending a human employee by boat.
+By combining the amphibious drone with the mobile analyzer, it is possible to monitor waters autonomously and virtually in real time.
+The use of drones is also cheaper than every time sending a human employee by boat.

 The Pelican was tested this summer on a lake in the Netherlands.
 The second test flight was completed, which also ran without major problems.
 The hope of the researchers is now that it will soon be possible to launch a finished product on the market and to win many customers for it.

 The project is an initiative of Rijkswaterstaat, the MAVLab of TU Delft and CytoBuoy, with the aim of far-reaching automation of water monitoring.
 Mapture.AI provides the charging station for this project.